Discoverse FAQ

 Q: Why do you still complain about the spore drive, time travel suit, Control and other alleged inconsistencies with TOS?
 The season 2 finale explained everything.

 A: No one is to talk about all those things and people again, under penalty of treason.
 Yeah right.
-That is neither realistic, considering that thousands of people must know the technologies, the events or the people that are now classified (which makes the Moon landing hoax conspiracy plausible by comparison), nor is it desirable for the Federation to be a totalitarian system that first puts their citizens into extreme danger and then lies to them about what has happened.
+That is neither realistic, considering that thousands of people must know the technologies, the events or the people that are now classified (which makes the Moon landing hoax theory plausible by comparison), nor is it desirable for the Federation to be a totalitarian system that first puts their citizens into extreme danger and then lies to them about what has happened.

 Q: With the USS Discovery being in the 32nd century since season 3, doesn't that avoid all problems you always complained about?